 See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

-- Cooked lobster meat: Cut into bite-size pieces.
+- Cooked lobster meat: Cut into bite-sized pieces.
 I use lobster meat from Wild Fork Foods.
-It comes in packages of 8 ounces (shown in the image below), so I buy two packages for this recipe.
+It comes in 8-ounce packages (shown in the image below), so I buy two packages for this recipe.
 At the time of updating this recipe (May 2025), each package costs around $26.
-I thaw the lobster for 24 hours in the fridge before using it.
+I thaw the lobster in the fridge for 24 hours before using it.

 - Mayonnaise: I prefer using avocado oil mayo, but you can use whatever mayonnaise you enjoy.
 You can use sour cream instead of mayonnaise.